joao-conde/fer-itrpl/project/log.md

 - Set up working environment and git repository
 - Explore data set
 - Search for other data visualization projects
-- Understand bayes average effect on the "removal" of outliers

 ### 20th January
 - Possible data set filtering conditions, such as game type (ignoring expansions) and games with too few ratings (less than X users voting)